Last updated on July 7th, 2023 at 03:58 am

 Introduction to Islands of Colombia

-Colombia, the most northern country of South America with a total area of over 1 million square kilometers and a population of 48 million.
+Colombia, the northernmost country in South America, has a total area of over 1 million square kilometers and a population of 48 million.
 It is a country full of discoveries waiting to be made.

-Thanks to the signing of a peace treaty between the government and one of the biggest guerrillas -FARC, the country is starting to leave its reputation behind.
-In 2019, 3 million foreigners visited Colombia and the numbers are expected to increase.
+Thanks to the signing of a peace treaty between the government and one of the biggest guerrillas, FARC, the country is starting to leave its negative reputation behind.
+In 2019, over 4 million foreigners visited Colombia, and this number is expected to increase.

-Colombia is blessed with huge biodiversity and dream landscapes that leave visitors speechless.
-However, did you know that Colombia is among the privileged countries that share borders with 2 oceans?
-This tropical country is the only one in South America with coasts on the Pacific Ocean and the Caribbean Sea, which provides access to the Atlantic Ocean through the Caribbean Sea.
-Its several beautiful islands make it a special tourist destination on the continent.
+Colombia is blessed with huge biodiversity and breathtaking landscapes that leave visitors speechless.
+Did you know that Colombia is among the few countries that share borders with two oceans?
+This tropical country is the only one in South America with coasts on both the Pacific Ocean and the Caribbean Sea, which provides access to the Atlantic Ocean.
+Its numerous beautiful islands make it a special tourist destination on the continent.

-However, some of them are a bit more remote and it takes several hours to finally arrive -i.e. Malpelo, where the trip lasts about 36 hours-, but it is definitely worth it since you will discover a natural paradise.
+However, some of the islands are more remote and take several hours to reach, such as Malpelo, where the trip lasts about 36 hours.
+Despite the longer journey, it is definitely worth it since you will discover a natural paradise.

-If you want to know more about the paradisiacal islands of Colombia, read on!
+If you want to know more about Colombia’s paradisiacal islands, keep reading!

 Colombia Caribbean Islands

-The Caribbean region of Colombia is in the north of the country and covers an area of 82,200 mi² (132,288 km2, which corresponds to 1/10 of the total territory.
-It is home to about 9 million people and comprises tourist spots such as Cartagena, Santa Marta, San Andrés, Barranquilla and La Guajira.
+The Caribbean region of Colombia is located in the northern part of the country and covers an area of 82,200 mi² (132,288 km2), which represents 1/10 of the total territory.
+The region is home to approximately 9 million people and includes popular tourist destinations such as Cartagena, Santa Marta, San Andrés, Barranquilla, and La Guajira.

-Most Colombian islands belong to this territory and attract more tourists than those on the Pacific coast.
-They are characterized by warm weather, beautiful white sanded beaches with crystal clear water, kind people -also annoying vendors- and diverse wildlife!
+Most of Colombia’s islands are part of this region and attract more tourists than those on the Pacific coast.
+The area is known for its warm weather, beautiful white sandy beaches with crystal clear water, friendly people – as well as annoying vendors – and diverse wildlife!

 The archipelago of San Andres, Providencia and Santa Catalina

 This Archipelago is the smallest of the 32 administrative departments of Colombia.
-It is a set of several islands, cays and islets located on a volcanic platform to the west of the Caribbean Sea and although it is nearer to Nicaragua than Colombia (200 km versus 800 km away), it remains a favorite holiday destination among all Colombians.
+It is a set of several islands, cays and islets located on a volcanic platform to the west of the Caribbean Sea and although it is nearer to Nicaragua than Colombia (125 miles (200 km) versus 500 miles (800 km) away), it remains a favorite holiday destination among all Colombians.

 It is formed by San Andres island and Providencia and Santa Catalina island.
 Almost 80,000 people live there, which can seem little but makes it the most densely populated department in the whole country!